qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ### Deploying PyTorch Neural Network via SageMaker with a GPU Instance

-In this section, we’ll implement the same procedure as above, but using a GPU-enabled instance for potentially faster training.
+In this section, we'll implement the same procedure as above, but using a GPU-enabled instance for potentially faster training.
 While GPU instances are more expensive, they can be cost-effective for larger datasets or more complex models that require significant computational power.

 #### Selecting a GPU Instance
-For a small dataset like ours, we don’t strictly need a GPU, but for larger datasets or more complex models, a GPU can reduce training time.
-Here, we’ll select an `ml.g4dn.xlarge` instance, which provides a single GPU and costs approximately `$0.75/hour` (check [Instances for ML](https://docs.google.com/spreadsheets/d/1uPT4ZAYl_onIl7zIjv5oEAdwy4Hdn6eiA9wVfOBbHmY/edit?usp=sharing) for detailed pricing).
+For a small dataset like ours, we don't strictly need a GPU, but for larger datasets or more complex models, a GPU can reduce training time.
+Here, we'll select an `ml.g4dn.xlarge` instance, which provides a single GPU and costs approximately `$0.75/hour` (check [Instances for ML](https://docs.google.com/spreadsheets/d/1uPT4ZAYl_onIl7zIjv5oEAdwy4Hdn6eiA9wVfOBbHmY/edit?usp=sharing) for detailed pricing).

 #### Code Modifications for GPU Use
 Using a GPU requires minor changes in your training script (`train_nn.py`).
-Specifically, you’ll need to:
+Specifically, you'll need to:
 1. Check for GPU availability in PyTorch.
 2. Move the model and tensors to the GPU device if available.